Plexium utilizes the DELPhe platform to identify E3 ligase modulating small molecules

-The DELPhe platform combines the scale achievable with DNA-encoded library screening with deep muliplex phenotypic analysis only available by cell-based screening.
+The DELPhe platform combines the scale achievable with DNA-encoded library screening with deep multiplex phenotypic analysis only available by cell-based screening

-Experiments are performed in picowells with a signal bead coated with a given small molecule and associated DNA tag in each well.
-Small molecules can be released from the bead in a controlled dose.
-Cell lysates are analyzed in a multiplex manner across selected biological readouts, providing rich information on small molecule activity.
+Experiments are performed in picowells with a single bead coated with millions of copies of a given small molecule and millions of copies of the associated DNA tag.
+Small molecules can be released from the bead in a controlled dose via a photocleavable linker.
+Cell lysates are analyzed across selected biological readouts, providing rich information on small molecule activity.

 Advantages of DELPhe

-- DNA tag is on bead, not a small molecule, so it does not interfere with assay or create artifacts
+- DNA tag is attached to the bead, not to the small molecule, so it does not interfere with the assay or create target binding artifacts

 Unique advantages of E3 ligase manipulation for first-in-class therapeutics:

 - Enables re-direction of naturally occurring protein quality control machinery to degrade pathogenic proteins

 - Expands the druggable proteome to proteins without well-defined binding pockets

 - Opportunity for improved efficacy over “inhibitors” due to loss of target protein function until completion of protein resynthesis

 - Monovalent degraders are expected to have improved drug-like properties compared to heterobifunctional protein degraders